artrivas/I2-HOFI/README.md

 Replace `"########## PUT YOUR WandB API HASH KEY HERE #################"` with your actual API key to enable WandB integration.

-### Citing paper
+### Citing This Paper
-If you find this work useful in your research, please use the following BibTeX entry for citation.
+If you find this work useful in your research, please consider citing it using the following BibTeX entry:

 ```BibTeX
 @article{sikdar2024interweaving,